openhab/openhab-docs/addons/uis/apps/android.md

 ## Getting Started

 When first installed the app is in "Demo Mode".
-To connect to your own openHAB server, first navigate into the Settings menu and uncheck the "Demo Mode" option.
+To connect to your own openHAB server, navigate to the Settings menu and uncheck the "Demo Mode" option.
 Normally, after unchecking the Demo Mode, the app will be able to use multicast DNS to auto-detect your openHAB server if it is on the same network.

 You also have the option to manually set the server URL in the settings.
+The URL field(s) might look like one of the following examples:

+* IP address: `http://192.168.1.3:8080`
+* Local hostname: `http://openhabianpi:8080` (depending on your network the suffix `.local` needs to be added to the hostname)
+* Remote domain name: `https://home.myopenhab.org` for an openHAB cloud account with [myopenHAB](http://www.myopenhab.org/)

 **Local server settings:**
-Please enter the base URL to your openHAB server as you would enter it in the browser to reach the openHAB dashboard.
+Please enter the base URL of your openHAB server, as you would enter it in the browser to reach the openHAB dashboard.

 **Remote server settings:**
-If you want to use openHAB cloud, please enter URL, user and password of you cloud instance here.
+If your openHAB instance is reachable via a public address/domain from outside your home network, these settings will be used when the local connection is not successful.
-Please make sure to [secure this connection](http://docs.openhab.org/installation/security.html).
+Make sure to secure this connection against unauthorized access.

-The URL might look like one of the following examples:

-* IP address: `http://192.168.1.3:8080`
-* Local DNS name: `http://openhabianpi:8080` respectively `http://openhabianpi.local:8080` (depending on your network)

-Once the URL is set correctly, the display of the app will be determined by the sitemaps defined on your server.

-The option to set a "Remote URL" allows the app to be used when you are away from home.
 There are a number of strategies available to provide [secure remote access]({{base}}/installation/security.html) to your openHAB server.

 ## Permanent Deployment

-If you want to use openHAB Android on a wall mounted tablet, go to settings and tick `Disable display timer` and `Fullscreen`.
+If you want to use openHAB Android on a wall mounted tablet, go to settings and select `Disable display timer` and `Fullscreen`.

 ## Help and Technical Details